HiteshNP/HiteshNP/README.md

 ###

-<p align="left">My name is Hitesh N P and I'm a student at JSS Academy of Technical Education, Bengaluru, Karnataka.</p>
+<p align="left">This is Hitesh N P, I'm a student at JSS Academy of Technical Education, Bengaluru, Karnataka.</p>

 ###